Tobogganeer/IconMaker/README.md

 Created with HDRP in Unity 2022.3.0, though it should work with any version

+## Installation
+- Clone the repository into your project

+OR

+- Download the Unity Package from the Releases tab

 ## Setup
 ### Scene
 - (HDRP) Choose fitting volume & settings